 1. Of course, your first step is to update your resume.

-Your resume is your profile, your marketing material you will send to your future employer.
+Your resume is your profile and the marketing material you will send to your future employer.
 Make sure your CV is under 2 pages and spell-checked.
-You should use synonyms to replace the overused buzzwords, such as expert, driven, organizational, passionate, responsible, synergy, etc. Many people are using those words, at the end, they don’t mean anything anymore.
+You should use synonyms to replace overused buzzwords, such as: expert, driven, organizational, passionate, responsible, synergy, etc. Too many people use these words and they end up losing their impact.

 2. Get recommendations

-People love to get recommendations.
-Make your list of people and draft out the recommendation for each of them.
-When you resigned, you can endorse them and they are more likely to write one for you too!
+It’s important to have recommendations from your colleagues.
+Platforms like Linkedin allow you to give recommendations and endorsements to your connections, and they love that.
+Make your list of colleagues and draft out the recommendation for each of them.
+When you resign, you can endorse them and they are more likely to write one for you too!

 3. Perfect your online presence

-Linkedin is your best platform for your professional online presence.
+Linkedin is a great platform for you to display your professional online presence.
 Why do you have to perfect it?
-To get back to the market and mark your place in the industry you are specialized in.
+To mark your territory in the industry you are specialized in.
 Before starting all of this, start by updating and polishing your Linkedin profile.
 Once your profile is nice and shiny, you can start perfecting your online presence.
 Here are some examples of what you can do:

 - Follow job groups or company profiles you wish to work for